auraten/timeClocker/README.md

 # timeClocker
-Clocks time in ExponentHR via Selenium - Read the Wiki for more info!
+Clocks time in UltiPro via Selenium - Read the Wiki for more info!